 v. leading major initiatives to enhance IT security;

-vi. monitoring significant changes in the exposure of information assets to major threats, legal or regulatory requirements.
+vi. monitor significant changes in the exposure of information assets to major threats, legal or regulatory requirements.

-c.
+d.
 Information Technology (IT) Support Staff.
 IT support staff have responsibility for managing the information data and computing environments at Duquesne University.
 It is their responsibility to support the Information Security Program and provide resources needed to enhance and maintain a level of information security consistent with industry best practices to protect the University.
-These individuals and organization have the following responsibilities in relation to information security:
+These individuals and organization have the following responsibilities to ensure information security environment at Duquesne University:

-ii. ensuring the proper security controls are implemented for which the University has assigned ownership responsibility, based on the University's classification designations;
+II.
+Oversee and validate that the proper security controls are implemented for which the University has assigned ownership responsibility, based on the University's classification designations.

-iii. ensuring that appropriate information security requirements for user access to automated information are defined for files, databases, and physical devices assigned to their areas of responsibility;
+III.
+Validate that appropriate information security requirements for user access to automated information are defined for files, databases, and physical devices assigned within various areas of responsibility at the University.

 3. Information Security Service Requirements: